michaljurecko/api-demo/README.md

 -------------------------------------

-### Summary
+## 📝 Implementation Summary

 - 🚀 Designed for rapid development in a small team with easy testing:
 	- Fast, high-quality development is enabled by the right technology choices.
+	- [Dependencies](go.mod) are selected with a focus on long-term maintainability and easy updates.
+    - The code is divided into small, single-purpose, easily testable packages.
-- ⚡ API structure defined using Protocol Buffers.
+- ⚡ [API structure](api/proto/demo/v1/api.proto) is defined using Protocol Buffers format.
-	- Go server and JS/TS client are generated using ConnectRPC, read more.
+	- Go server and JS/TS client for UI are generated using Connect RPC, [read more](#connect-rpc-server).
 - 🤖 Development benefits from AI assistance:
 	- AI is used to modify or extend the API by adjusting Protocol Buffer definitions.
-	- Definitions are much shorter as a code itself, reducing issues with AI's context size limitations.
+	- [Definitions](api/proto/demo/v1/api.proto) are much shorter as a code itself, reducing issues with AI's context size limitations.
-	- The language is limited, decreasing the risk of errors.
+	- The `proto` definition language is limited, decreasing the risk of errors.
 	- There is no variability in code style.
-	- 🕵️‍♂️ As a result, reviewing the generated definitions is much simpler than reviewing generated code.
+	- As a result, 🕵️‍♂️ reviewing the generated definitions is much simpler than reviewing a generated code.
     - Business logic code is also streamlined with AI, focusing solely on the logic itself.
 - ✔️ Automatic input/output validation:
-	- Validation rules are part of the Protocol Buffers definition.
+	- Validation rules are part of the Protocol Buffers [definitions](api/proto/demo/v1/api.proto).
 - 📊 OpenTelemetry standard manages logs, traces, and metrics:
-	- Data can be exported to various services.
+	- Data can be exported to various services, [read more](#telemetry).
-- ✍ Manual work was minimized also on the model side.
+- ✍ Manual work was minimized.
-	- The Dataverse model was used to generate Go entities and repositories.
+  - The Dataverse model was used to generate Go entities and repositories, [read more](#dataverse-model).
+  - Dependency injection is automated with Google Wire code generator, [read more](#dependency-management).
+- ✅ Functionality is validated by end-to-end tests, [read more](#tests).
 - ⏱️ Implementation took approximately 5MD.
 	- Most time was spent on Dataverse: studying and creating the code generator.
 	- Significant effort went into selecting technologies for the API.